RESOURCES - PERMITS

 The Catalina Island Conservancy’s hunting program is part of a Private Lands Management (PLM) agreement approved by the California Fish and Game Commission.

-Must be a resident of Catalina Island
+Must be a full-time resident of Catalina Island

 Requirements, Rules and Regulations